The Best Cooking Oil Industry: How to Choose & The Surprising Truth from Experts

 The Role of Olive Oil

 Olive oil’s prominence in ancient Greece and Rome cannot be overstated.
 It was used not only for cooking but also in religious rituals, medicine, and skincare.
-The ancient methods of crushing olives and extracting oil through presses laid the foundation for modern extraction techniques.
+Furthermore, The ancient methods of crushing olives and extracting oil through presses laid the foundation for modern extraction techniques.
 Olive oil’s health benefits, including its rich content of monounsaturated fats and antioxidants, contributed to its enduring popularity.

 Industrial Revolution: Mechanization and Mass Production